1wunderkind/loopgpt-backend/docs/security/SECURITY_AUDIT.md

 ### Summary

-The LoopGPT platform demonstrates **strong security fundamentals** with an overall security score of **85/100**.
+The LooptOS platform demonstrates **strong security fundamentals** with an overall security score of **85/100**.
 The system is **ready for production launch** with minor improvements.